RabinaShrestha12/rabina-shrestha-smart-rental-house-finder-system/README.md

 Screenshots

 Add some screenshots of the system here.
-Login page
+Login page:
 You can login by using the email and password that you have insert while register.

 ![alt text](image-10.png)

-Registration page
+Registration page:
 In this place you have to filled teh form according to your prefernce like owner, service provider and tenat and teh otp will be send in the email you have to insert that otp after that you can login.

 ![alt text](image-11.png)

-Public home page
+Public home page:
 This is the home page where you can see some features like this in the image.

 ![alt text](image-12.png)